JesseTG/melonds-ds/test/README.md

 ## Prerequisites

-Before you can run the test suite, you must be able to build melonDS through the steps described in the [main README](../README.md#building).
+Before you can run the test suite, you must be able to build melonDS DS through the steps described in the [main README](../README.md#building).

 ## Extra Dependencies